getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/handled_vs_unhandled.md

 sidebar_order: 3
 ---

-Sentry is able to provide developers deep insight on handled and unhandled issues by using a simple captureException or captureMessage option.
-The configuration of this is very straightforward because regardless if you want to handle an error or not, you will be notified if an event triggered within your app sent to Sentry.
+Sentry is able to provide developers with deep insight on handled and unhandled issues by using a simple captureException or captureMessage option.
+The configuration of this is very straightforward because regardless if you want to handle an error or not, you will be notified if an event is triggered within your app sent to Sentry.

 > **Note:** If you're using your own source code, follow [Capturing your first event](https://docs.sentry.io/error-reporting/quickstart/?platform=python) to introduce an error to your source code.

 ## Handled Errors

-Handled Errors are generated runtime errors excplicitly reported to Sentry though the SDk's captureException.
+Handled Errors are generated runtime errors explicitly reported to Sentry though the SDk's captureException.

 ## captureException

-1. Inorder to use the configuration option of captureException, you will need to import captureException
+1. In order to use the configuration option of captureException, you will need to import captureException

 ```python
    from sentry_sdk import capture_exception